 Each created VPC is isolated from the rest of the cloud, and the user has full flexibility to use any routable IP address space on the cloud resources for networking.

-In accordance with best practices, Pan-Net recommends using a private IP address space (RFC 1918) to connect the VPC resources.
+In accordance with best practices, DT Cloud Services recommends using a private IP address space (RFC 1918) to connect the VPC resources.
 It is essential to keep track of the subnets to avoid network overlapping (in which case routing and communication may fail).

 Some IPv4 address ranges are reserved for specific uses: